radar/ryanbigg.com/_posts/2019-09-19-hiring-juniors-2019.markdown

 We do not need to interview these juniors harshly or impersonally.
 We _can_ treat them gently.

-When you interview your juniors, I suggest splitting it up into two interview stages: a tech interview and a social interview.

-Here's how we've done it at Culture Amp.
-Before we interview them, we send the juniors a coding challenge.
-It was built in Ruby, and when we get it back we grade it according to a score sheet.
-The people with the highest grade get through to the tech interview stage.

-In the tech interview stage, juniors bring their coding tests in, and they expand on it during the interview for up to 25 minutes in a pairing session format with two Culture Amp employees in the room -- usually a mixed gender pair.
-We interview in pairs to eliminate bias that may arise during a 1-on-1 interview.

-The junior drives the development of the code and can ask us any questions they wish -- even down to what Ruby method they could use to solve a problem.
-We give them some direction and observe them go through this exercise.

-This tech interview is designed to assess how well the juniors can work with other people -- not to gauge how well they can code.
-This is because a junior developer will spend most of their time working with other people, listening to them and collaborating, rather than doing development themselves.
-It also helps us gauge how open they are to asking questions, or knowing when they're stuck.
-These are important things to check because they'll be doing a lot of that kind of thing when they come to work with us.

 ### Tip #2: Social over Technical

-The social interview is the 2nd interview stage, and in this one we assess their social abilities by asking them a bunch of open ended questions like "What kind of projects have you worked on with other people?".
-We value this interview slightly higher than the coding test.

-What we look for in this interview is how friendly or outgoing the junior developer is, as well as any particular red flags.
-If someone champions their own efforts while diminishing the work of others, that's a huge red flag.
-If they prefer to work alone instead of in a group, that's another.
+My second tip is to value the _social_ interview over the technical interview.

 I would explain why in my own words, but Brian Hogan has done it on Twitter much better than I could:

 https://twitter.com/bphogan/status/1173301278040035335?s=20

 It's true.
 I can teach an easy-going, well-humoured person programming easily.
 They're fun to work with!
-But if you're a grumpy, self-centered narccisist, we're going to have a bad time.
+But if you're a grumpy, self-centered narcissist, we're going to have a bad time.

 All of the juniors that we have hired have scored good-to-excellent on the tech interview, but they've all scored _excellent_ on the social interview and we've seen it work out really well as a result.

 So my tip here is to value social skills over tech skills.
-You can teach tech.
-You can't teach nice.
+You can teach tech easily.
+You can't teach nice as easily.

 ### Tip #3: Give them feedback